Trust Company Equal Housing Lender

 In 2004 former 5-term State Representative J. C. Long (100th District 1983-1991; 105th District 1991-1993) joined the Bank of Commerce as Administrative Vice President.
 In 2009 Mr. J. C. Long was elected President and Chief Executive Officer of the bank and Chairman of the Board in 2014.

-The Bank of Commerceís Board of Directors, Mr. W. C. Long, Jr. Chairman, Mrs. Carol V. Long, Mr. J. C. Long, Dr. Allan Helsel, Mr. Mike Drouhard, Mr. Jeff Jelinek, Mr. Robert Lauer and Mr. Colby Zeka and the Officers and Employees are thankful to the community for their support and patronage.
+The Bank of Commerceís Board of Directors, Mr. J. C. Long, Chairman, Mrs. Carol V. Long, Dr. Allan Helsel, Mr. Mike Drouhard, Mr. Jeff Jelinek, Mr. Robert Lauer and Mr. Colby Zeka and the Officers and Employees are thankful to the community for their support and patronage.
 We are pleased to remain a locally owned, locally operated, independent community bank.
 Our commitment is the same today as every day, to provide modern-day services with old fashioned courtesy and concern for our customers.
 We look forward to many more years of serving you, our customers and our community.